SolidWallOfCode/libswoc/doc/code/IntrusiveDList.en.rst

 .. literalinclude:: ../../src/unit_tests/ex_IntrusiveDList.cc
    :lines: 37-62

-The struct :code:`Linkage` is used both to provide the descriptor to :class:`IntrusiveDList` and to contain the link pointers.
+The struct :code:`Linkage` is used both to provide the descriptor to :code:`IntrusiveDList` and to contain the link pointers.
 This isn't necessary - the links could have been direct members and the implementation of the link accessor methods adjusted.
 Because the links are intended to be used only by a specific container class (:code:`Container`) the struct is made protected.